 If you have been in close contact with someone with COVID-19, it is recommended that you get a test.
 This is to see if you are infected and could have infected others.
 Note that you will still need to stay in quarantine even if your test is negative.
-See ph.lacounty.gov/covidtests for more information.
+See Guidance Based on Test Results for more information.